kefniark/Jil/README.md

  * Autoscale and centering
  * Vector positioning (`pivot`, `anchor`, `position`, `scale`, `rotation`)
  * Fast HTML/CSS based (Use CSS3 transform & Virtual dom)
+ * Tween integration (Provide an easy way to write animation)

 This is still a project in early development